craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Condition.md

 After a Condition, Ailment, or Emboldenment has Resolved, you are no longer under it's effects.

 #### Well Rested
-While you are 'Well Rested',
+While you are 'Well Rested', when you make an Ability Check, you may grant yourself Advantage if you do not already have it.
+When you do so, you Naturally Resolve this Condition.

 #### Unconscious

 #### Low-light Vision
 #### Hidden
 #### Exhausted